Sketching at the museum: V&A

 What level is the course and do I need any particular skills?

-- You want to learn more about how to draw
+- You want to learn more about how to sketch as research

 - You have not used a sketchbook before

-- You need more confidence drawing different things
+- You need more confidence looking at and understanding museum collections

 How will I be taught, and will there be any work outside the class?

-You will receive individual guidance with some demonstration and group discussion, to enable you to develop your practical work in the sketchbook throughout the course.
-You will be encouraged to do some work in the sketchbook between the class sessions.
+You will receive individual guidance and group discussion to enable you to develop your practical work in the

 Are there any other costs?
 Is there anything I need to bring?